gerryjekova/replit-python-scrape/pavkata-python-scraper-idea/README.md

 # THIS BELOW IS ONLY THE EXCERCISE DESCRIPTION!
-MY NOTES AND DOCS CAN BE FOUND [▶️ HERE! ⬅️ ⚠️ *(click me)* ⚠️](https://github.com/gerryjekova/pavkata-python-scraper-idea/blob/main/Gerry.md)
+I hated every second of this :D

 # Advanced AI News Scraper – Developer Assignment